dmhendricks/bootstrap-grid-css/README.md

 Here is how you can accomplish what I have done here:

 1. Download and extract the Bootstrap [source files](http://v4-alpha.getbootstrap.com/getting-started/download/)
 2. Modify the SCSS files as desired.
-For example, to generate this build I added the `.bootstrap-wrapper` class to `scss/bootstrap-grid.scss` (lines 55 and 72), included the responsive utilities (line 63), and manually added the `.img-fluid` class (lines 66-71).
-In `scss/_variables.scss` I also enabled flex support on line 46.
+For example, to generate this build I added the `.bootstrap-wrapper` class to `scss/bootstrap-grid.scss` (lines 55 and 69), included the responsive utilities (line 64) and `.img-fluid` class (lines 67-68).
+I also enabled flex support in `scss/_variables.scss` on line 46.
 3. Once you are done making your changes, use a program like [Koala](http://koala-app.com/) or Scout to compile the SCSS files into usable CSS files.

 As you can see, it is a very easy process to create your own customized Bootstrap build.